Managing Remote Employees: How to Lead From a Distance

 More and more, global organizations expect geographically dispersed teams to deliver high performance and innovation.
 But cultural differences often lead to radically different perspectives — and it’s up to team leaders to bridge those differences.

 Though they don’t have the benefit of in-person communications, team leaders can take steps to steer their dispersed teams in a positive direction.
-These are some of the tips we recommend in our guidebook, Leading Dispersed Teams.

 5 Strategies for Managing Remote Employees